-Summary.
-Chief detached time and mimed time paradigms are thermodynamical.
-A broader context is provided by starting with mechanical paradigms.
+Overview.
+The chief focus in part I is on thermodynamics paradigms.
+A broader perspective is provided by starting with mechanics paradigms.
 Atwood's original machine operates in actual time.
-The simple harmonic oscillator (SHO), based on Hooke's Law, produces cyclical movements in mimed time.
-"Equipoise operations" in new versions of Atwood's machine and Hooke's Law occur in detached time and foreshadow the Carnot cycle and the Ising Model.
+The simple harmonic oscillator (SHO), based on Hooke's Law, produces movements in mimed time.
+Equipoise operations in new versions of Atwood's machine and Hooke's Law occur in detached time and foreshadow the Carnot cycle and the Ising Model.